 There is a huge possibility that you already have a ton of old photos that don’t follow the above guidelines.
 No worries at all, you still can search these photos with several keywords mentioned in the allowed keywords for search.
 Naming folders correctly is just one extra help.

-We suggest – In your free time rename folders slowly to meaningful names and re-index from time to time.
+We suggest – In your free time rename folders slowly to meaningful names.
+Pitara would auto re-index.

 Photos with no metadata